MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/AzureRM.Backup.md

 ### [Enable-AzureRmBackupProtection](./Enable-AzureRmBackupProtection.md)
-Associates an item with an azure_2 Backup protection policy.
+Associates an item with an Azure Backup protection policy.

 ### [Get-AzureRmBackupContainer](./Get-AzureRmBackupContainer.md)